banklab/banklab.github.io/index.md

 ---
 # Welcome !

-Welcome to the web page of the Bank lab at the [University of Bern](http://www.thee.iee.unibe.ch/index_eng.html).
+Welcome to the web page of the Division Theoretical Ecology and Evolution at the [University of Bern](http://www.thee.iee.unibe.ch/index_eng.html).
+Here you can follow the latest lab news (below) or learn more about our [team members](https://banklab.github.io/people/), our [research](https://banklab.github.io/research/), our [publications](https://banklab.github.io/publications/) and more!

-## Theoretical Ecology and Evolution

-In the Division of Theoretical Ecology and Evolution, we use theoretical and statistical approaches to quantify evolutionary processes.
-With projects ranging across all levels of biological organisation, we address questions about adaptation and speciation.

 ## Most recent Tweet by @THEELabTeam